21 Aug Get Out of the War

 Recognize when you’ve slid into war mode.
 Notice the tension and activation in the body, the righteousness and rigidity in the mind, the tangles of recurring conflicts with others.
 Be very aware of the experience and the impact on others, including innocent bystanders such as children.
 Considering all these costs, ask yourself: Do I really want to be at war here?
 Then make a choice.
 This moment of sincere choice is key.
 Without it, the momentum of war takes on a life of its own.

 Pick a particular situation and imagine being strong and taking care of things without going to war, without throwing the hot coals that burn both others and yourself.
 How could you be firm and clear without slipping into righteousness or antagonism?
-Imagine someone who embodies this combination of strength, moral confidence, self-control, and non-reactivity to the warlikeness of others (two models for me are Martin Luther King, Jr. and Aung San Suu Kyi); imagine how this person might act in your situation, and see if you could be more like this yourself.
+Imagine someone who embodies this combination of strength, moral confidence, self-control, and non-reactivity to the warlikeness of others; imagine how this person might act in your situation, and see if you could be more like this yourself.

 Take care of your real interests as best you can.
 If appropriate, try to repair with the other person (“non-violent communication” is a good approach).
 But if the other person ignores or punishes your efforts at repair, that’s not a good sign.
 Then if you can, name and try to repair the lack of repair – and if this effort is blocked as well, that’s a really bad sign.
 You may need to shrink the relationship – at least inside your own mind, if you can’t do this outside in the world – to the scale that is trustworthy and safe for you.